jmcveigh/p5-snes-spc/README.md

 # p5-snes-spc

-This is an SNES SPC music module for Perl.
+This is an SNES SPC ROM music module for Perl.

 One is able to play, paint, analyze, remix and export SNES SPC music using the source code.

-This is a completed works, in part, by Jason McVeigh of General Software Contracting and the Linux User Group in Orillia, ON, CA.

 ## Advanced Tools